 BC Museums Week 2019 took place May 18-24.
 Click here here to download our press release!

 BC Museums Week is the annual celebration of museums, art galleries, historic sites, cultural centres, and other memory institutions in BC.
 The week is held annually in May, providing an opportunity for British Columbians to celebrate the vital role museums play in their communities, economy and education.

 Each year, the BCMA creates a series of BC Museums Week activities and resources aimed at promoting and highlighting BC museums and their staff and volunteers.
 Cultural institutions in BC are encouraged to join the celebrations by engaging on social media or hosting their own special events.

-In 2017, over 55 museums and other organizations in BC joined the BC Museums Week conversations on social media.
+In previous years, over 55 museums and other organizations in BC joined the BC Museums Week conversations on social media.
 Explore previous BC Museums Week events and activities here.